tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Cipertext object and Encrypted Object Key are stored

 #### S3 - Server Side Encryption with KMS Managed Keys (SSE-KMS)

+- KMS Managed Keys
+- Created by you within KMS
+- Managed by you within KMS
+- Isoalted Permissions Configurable
+- Plaintext and Ciphertext Data Encryption Key (DEK)
+- Only generates keys doesn't store them
+- Logging and Auditing with CloudTrail